graphiti-api/spraypaint-vue/README.md

 The coverage reports are generated with `Istanbul`, and delivered to `coveralls.io` and `codecov` by `Travis CI`.

 Istanbul generate a 100% correct coverage report.
 See the source and test files and do a comparison.

+## FAQ

+### How to use this boilerplate with Karma?

+NPM install the Karma package and type `karma init` on the command line.
+The test files are pre-transpilled by TypeScript and located here `build/test/specs/**/*.js`.
+Install a Karma preprocessor, and the NPM packages you may need.